Imranjhey/imranjhey.github.com/research.md

 <h3><b>An exact quantum order finding algorithm and its applications</b></h3>
 Author: Muhammad Imran. <br>The preprint version is available in <a href="https://arxiv.org/pdf/2202.04047.pdf(https://arxiv.org/pdf/220.04240.pdf)">arXiv</a>.

-The main key of Shor's algorithm for factoring integers $m$ is a quantum algorithm for finding order of elements in the multiplicative group $\mathbb{Z}$.
+The main key of Shor's algorithm for factoring integers $m$ is a quantum algorithm for finding order of elements in the multiplicative group $(\mathbb{Z}/m\mathbb{Z})^*$.
 However, the quantum algorithm is polynomial-time in the expected sense, which means it may fail with a small probability and in the unlucky case may take a very long time to succeed, even may never terminate.
 By the observation that knowing a multiple of the order $\mathbb{Z}$ would factor $m$ in randomized classical polynomial time, finding orders of group elements with a known multiple of the order is not necessarily as hard as factoring, so a multiple of the order may be a good help for derandomizition of the quantum algorithm for order finding problem.
 Some computational problems where such a help available are primality testing problem and the problem of finding primitive elements in arbitrary finite field $\mathbb{F}_q$.
 However, such a help is not available for factoring problem as the order of the group $(\mathbb{Z} / m \mathbb{Z})^*$ which is $\phi(m)$ is unknown in general.